The Best Travel Credit Cards for Millennials (From a Millennial!)

-With the Capital One Savor, you’ll earn 4% cash back on all dining and entertainment (including movies, concerts, and sporting events), which is incredibly high, and 2% cash back at grocery stores.
-And the current bonus is $500 cash back after spending $3,000 on purchases within the first 3 months of account opening, which is a sweet deal!
+With the Capital One Savor, you’ll earn 4% cash back on popular streaming services, dining, entertainment (including movies, concerts and sporting events), which is incredibly high, and 3% cash back at grocery stores (excluding superstores like Walmart and Target).
+And the current bonus is $300 cash back after spending $3,000 on purchases within the first 3 months of account opening, which is a sweet deal!

 If you spend ~$300 a month on dining and entertainment, that is $644 in cash back your first year (including the welcome bonus).
 Now that is a lot of Kombucha.

-You can read more about the Capital One Savor in our review.
+You can read more about the Capital One Savor card in our review.